mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 * kube-dns/coredns
 * kube-proxy

-The operator is in charge of iterating over all of these `ServiceMonitor` objects and collects the metrics from these defined components.
+The operator is in charge of iterating over all of these `ServiceMonitor` objects and collecting the metrics from these defined components.

 The following example illustrates how to retrieve application metrics.
 In this example: